Skip to Content

 Leadership for Alex was frustrating.

 He was being pulled into issues that capable people should have handled themselves.
 Problems were surfacing late after deadlines slipped, write-offs were agreed, and client confidence was being tested.
-None of it dramatic.
-All of it costly.
+None of it dramatic, all of it costly.

 What concerned him most was that the same issues kept repeating.